 The 3-fold cross validation successfully achieved improvement in rmse, which now decreased to approximately 0.4694.

 Visualisation is made possible by XGBoost, and one way is to examine the importance of each feature column in the original dataset within the model.
 There is a simple way of counting the number of times each feature is split across the boosting rounds, with the features ordered according to the number of times the features appeared.
 This can be done by calling the plot_importance() function in Python’s xgboost library.
-The resulting chart in our Jupyter Notebook is shown below:
+The resulting chart (Fig. 2) in our Jupyter Notebook is shown below:

+Fig. 2

 From the chart above, it is noted that the lower end of the market capitalisation, final offer price and the allotment odds are the features of importance.
 However, the final offer price and the allotment odds are normally not available at the time of subscription.

+Results of the above are in the Jupyter Notebook “xgb-learner1.ipynb”.

+Changing Hyperparameters

+We then reperformed the machine learning algorithm by changing the params defined above to below: